-The above views do not represent the views of the author's employer, the Telstra Corporation.
+The above views do not represent the views of the Internet Society, nor do they represent the views of the author's employer, the Telstra Corporation.
 They were possibly the opinions of the author at the time of writing this article, but things always change, including the author's opinions!